scofield7419/scofield7419.github.io/_pages/home.md

 My papers were selected as Most Influential Papers by Paper Digest, and ESI Highly Influential Papers and 2024 WAIC Outstanding Paper Award.
 I was also the recipient of the 2023 WAIC Rising Star award, and ranked as Top 2% Scientists Worldwide 2024 (Single Year) by Stanford University.
 I've regularly served as (Senior) Area Chair or Senior Program Committee of top-tier conferences.
-I was the organization committee of WSDM 2022, EMNLP 2023, ACL 2024.
+I was the organization committee of WSDM 2022, EMNLP 2023, ACL 2024, ACM MM 2025.
 I serve as the Associate Editor of some journals, including TALLIP and Neurocomputing.
 And I am a persistently-invited reviewer for many journals including TPAMI, IJCV, TNNLS, TKDE, TOIS, etc.
 My Ph.D thesis was awarded the Excellent Doctoral Thesis of Chinese Information Processing Society (CIPS).
-I won more than ten honors and awards when I was in Ph.D stage.
+I won more than ten honors and awards during Ph.D stage.
 {: .text-justify}